Are the New York Jets out of control?

 "I think we've had enough fights for camp," Ryan said.
 "So I don’t expect too many more after this one."

 Well, Ryan was wrong.
-The very next day, the Jets were at it again.
+The very next day, they were at it again.

-New York continues to duke it out amongst each other.
-On Tuesday, another scuffle ensued that forced Ryan to stop practice.
-Ryan ripped into his team to stop the fighting.
-But ESPN New York’s Rich Cimini reports that cornerback Antonio Cromartie soon after began yelling at the offense, and Ryan was forced to stop practice again and make the team run sprints.
+The Jets continue to duke it out with each other.
+On Tuesday, another scuffle ensued, forcing Ryan to stop practice.
+He ripped into his players and ordered them to stop the fighting.
+But ESPNNewYork.com's Rich Cimini reports that cornerback Antonio Cromartie began yelling at the offense soon after, and Ryan stopped practice again, this time making the team run sprints.